 Our client’s loan was originated by Washing Mutual Bank, F.A. in 2004.
 JPMorgan was claiming to have acquired Appellant’s loan after Washington Mutual Bank, Henderson, Nevada went into receivership by the FDIC in 2008.
 Deutsche Bank was relying upon an Assignment of Deed of Trust that was executed in 2011 by JPMorgan as a basis for their defense.

 Appellant had raised specific factual allegations on why the assignment of her loan was void, however, the trial judge in Alameda County Superior Court found that Appellant did not have standing to challenge Deutsche Bank or JPMorgan rights under the Note and Deed of Trust.

 As a result of the Yvanova decision, the banks and servicers are trying to focus on the California Supreme Court’s language that does not specifically address pre-foreclosure litigation, a purportedly grey area the Supreme Court is allowing the lower courts to rule on.

-However, the Law Offices of Jason W. Estavillo experienced a less hostile court, who seemed to embrace Appellant’s position that she has standing to challenge a third parties right to initiate a non-judicial foreclosure.
+However, the Estavillo Law Group experienced a less hostile court, who seemed to embrace Appellant’s position that she has standing to challenge a third parties right to initiate a non-judicial foreclosure.
 The Court asked Respondent’s counsel, “What if a neighbor initiates a non-judicial foreclosure?
 Can a homeowner file a pre-emptive lawsuit?”